 Newport City Council gives the highest priority to protecting vulnerable children.

-Where there is evidence that a child is at risk of harm, the children and family services team will make an assessment and investigation and take appropriate action when the evidence justifies it.
+Where there is evidence that a child is at risk of harm, our children and family services team will make an assessment and investigation and take action if necessary.

-The Newport Safeguarding Children Board brings together partners including social care, health, education, police, probation and the voluntary sector.
+The South East Wales Safeguarding Children Board brings together partners including social care, health, education, police, probation and the voluntary sector.

 All agencies are expected to take any actions needed to safeguard children and promote their welfare.

 If you have any concerns about a child please report them to the social service duty officer on (01633) 656656 or the emergency contact team on 0800 328 4432

 Newport City Council keeps a Child Protection Register in line with government guidance.

 The register is a database of children confirmed as at risk of significant harm and is kept very securely with only authorised staff able to see the information.

 All children whose names are on the register should have a qualified social worker who will oversee any work that the conference has recommended.